Skip to content

 Updating Your Designations

-For more information about beneficiary designations, and to further understand how Georgia law impacts the distribution of life insurance policies or retirement plans, visit the Siedentopf Law website EstateLawAtlanta.com or call us today at (404) 736 – 6066.
+For more information about beneficiary designations, to better understand what designations control the distribution of your assets, and to further understand how Georgia law impacts the distribution of life insurance policies or retirement plans, visit the Siedentopf Law website EstateLawAtlanta.com, Schedule a phone or video consultation, or call us today at (404) 736 – 6066.

 © Sarah Siedentopf and Siedentopf Law, 2018.
 Unauthorized use and/or duplication of this material without express and written permission from this site’s author and/or owner is strictly prohibited.
 Excerpts and links may be used, provided that full and clear credit is given to Siedentopf Law and EstateLawAtlanta.com with appropriate and specific direction to the original content.